Probate Q&A Series

 Here is how the process works under North Carolina law:

-1. File a petition for probate of a lost will.
-Submit a Petition for Probate of Will and Appointment of Executor with the clerk of superior court in the county where the decedent lived.
+1. File an application or proceeding to probate a lost will.
+Submit the appropriate probate filing with the clerk of superior court in the county where the decedent lived.
 Under G.S.
-28A-3-3, the court can admit a copy when the original isn’t available.
+28A-3-3, the clerk may probate a will in common form, and a lost will may require a probate proceeding with additional proof when the original isn’t available.

 5. Attend the probate hearing.
-The court will hear testimony or affidavit evidence.
-The clerk or judge will determine whether the copy meets the statutory requirements and whether the will is valid.
+The clerk or judge will determine whether the copy and other evidence satisfy the legal requirements and whether the will is valid.

 6. Obtain letters testamentary.
-If the court admits the copy, it will appoint the executor named in the will and issue letters testamentary.
+If the court admits the will to probate and the named executor qualifies, the clerk may issue letters testamentary.
 These letters give the executor authority to collect assets, pay debts, and distribute property according to the will.

 Key Steps to Probate a Lost or Missing Will in North Carolina